 Find part one here.

 Our second and third days found us discovering more kid friendly New York City.
-We made breakfast at home and set out to discover the lower parts of Manhattan.
+We made breakfast at home (next visit, we’re going to check out some of these awesome brunch spots) and set out to discover the lower parts of Manhattan.
 The kids wanted to go ice skating so we started investigating options.
 As much as we wanted to skate at Rockefeller Center, we discovered that the wait is insanely long and a reservation package is the way to go.
 We didn’t want to deal with the crowds and hadn’t planned ahead, so we looked for a smaller rink.
 Luckily we had my sister with us – she knows everything there is to know about New York and hidden places.

 My sister swore me to secrecy on the ice rink we went to because she doesn’t want people to discover it, but a google search of hidden ice rinks in New York brings up plenty of options.
 One of our conditions was having a snack bar adjacent to the rink and we found a great place.
 The kids had a great time skating and we relaxed on the sidelines with some drinks.
 Skating outside in a big city, with skyscrapers surrounding you, is a unique experience.

 After our ice skating activity, we caught a quick Uber to Pier 83 to look into boat tours.
 We decided on an hour-long tour with Hornblower Cruises.
 The tour took us around the tip of Manhattan, past Ellis Island and around the Statue of Liberty.
 Then it backtracked to go under the Brooklyn Bridge and back to the Pier.
 The kids loved seeing the Statue of Liberty and Ellis Island and there was a tour guide giving us the history of the sites throughout the cruise.